Old Trafford (area): Religion and community

 Only 45% of the residents of Clifford ward (the ward that contains the larger part of Old Trafford) reported themselves as being Christian in the 2001 Census, compared to 76% across Trafford as a whole, and 72% across England.
-This is reflected in the unusually high number of non Christian places of worship in the area.
+This is reflected in the unusually high number of non-Christian places of worship in the area.

+There is a Buddhist temple, the Fo Kang Shang Buddhist Temple, although Buddhists are recorded as making up only 0.2% of the area's population, roughly the same proportion as for Jews.
+The former library on Stretford Road has been converted into a Chinese cultural centre, and a Chinese medical centre is on Ayres Road.
+For many years the numerous Polish community had a focal point in their ex-servicemen's club on Shrewsbury Street but this club has closed.

+South Asian communities

 Since the 1980s Old Trafford has become home to two large South Asian communities – Punjabi Pakistanis – almost all being Muslim.
 Muslims represent the largest non-Christian religious group in the area, with 28% of the population, compared to 3% in the whole of Trafford.
 To service this community there are four mosques in the area; the Faizan-e-Islam mosque, the Masjid-e-Hidayah, the Masjid-e-Noor and the Masjid Imdadia.

-There is also a smaller Sikh community, with its own Gurdwara, the Sangat Bhatra Sikh Temple, Upper Chorlton Road.
+There is also a smaller Sikh community, with its own gurdwara in Whalley Range, the Sangat Bhatra Sikh Temple, Upper Chorlton Road.
 Sikhs account for 4% of the area's population, significantly above the less than 1% average for Trafford and England.

-To further add to the religious mix there is also a Buddhist temple, the Fo Kang Shang Buddhist Temple, although Buddhists are recorded as making up only 0.2% of the area's population, roughly the same proportion as for Jews.
-The former library on Stretford Road has been converted into a Chinese Cultural Centre, and a Chinese Medical Centre is on Ayres Road.
-For many years the numerous Polish community had a focal point in their ex-servicemen's club on Shrewsbury Street, now no longer there.
+Churches

-Old Trafford is in the Roman Catholic Diocese of Salford, and the Church of England Diocese of Manchester.
+The Catholic church of St Alphonsus (1904) on Ayres Road, Old Trafford, is in the Diocese of Salford, and the Church of England churches are in the Diocese of Manchester.

+The Anglican church of St Bride was founded in 1878 (architects Pennington & Bridgen) a second church was opened in 1991: the present third building (part of the Limelight health centre) was opened in 2016.
+The church originated as a mission om Cornbrook Street in 1863; the church of 1878 was in the Gothic Revival style.